DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

       }
     }
   ```
   :exclamation::exclamation::information_source: Keep in mind that the above rules are not secure enough at all.
-They are only good for developing purpose, but the moment you release your application in production (or even when you simply share it with other people that you don't know), you have to reinforce your **Security Rules** to be less permisive and have better and stronger control on whose accessing your database, and what data they have access to.
+They are only good for developing purpose, but the moment you release your application in production (or even when you simply share it with other people that you don't know), you have to reinforce your **Security Rules** to be less permissive and have better and stronger control on whose accessing your database, and what data they have access to.